 - This process removes the Copilot button from the Start menu and Windows Search interfaces.

-On Windows 11, you can disable web results when searching in the Start menu or the Search box on the Taskbar.
-You can also remove the Copilot button from the Windows Search home interface.
-In this guide, I will outline the steps to complete this process.
+On Windows 11, you can disable web results in the Start menu and Search box to keep results focused on local apps, files, and settings.
+It’s also possible to remove the Copilot entry from the Windows Search experience so queries don’t open in the browser.

 - Disable web search results on Windows 11 from Registry